pablojosecodes/book-review/content/fundamentals/ddia/index.md

 What is `Designing Data Intensive Applications`?
 - It’s a book on designing data intensive applications
-- Just kidding.
+- Just kidding
-- Well yet, but
+- Well yes, but…
 - More specifically, it’s a very broad book on the fundamental principles of system design (with many [reference links](https://github.com/ept/ddia-references) if you want to go deeper)

 Why should we care about this book’s content on system design / data intensive applications?
 - It’s good to know how data systems work at a fundamental level

-It's useful for
+- It's useful for
 	- Architecting services
 	- Selecting data systems
 	- Deeply understanding architectures you work with on a day to day basis

 ## things you can do with this